dm-yeu/empolis-visibility/README.md

-# Help File Metadata Update in Empolis
+# Metadata Update in Empolis

+Several data sources are integrated in Empolis via the Empolis Box.

+- iCube Engineer Help File
+- DriveWorks EZ Help File
+- YEC Drives Technical Information Database
+- YEC Drives Application Know-How Database
+- ELO DMC Knowledge Base

-Several help files (iCube Engineer, DriveWorks EZ) are integrated as data sources in Empolis via the Empolis Box.
-The metadata of the HTML files must be adapted in Empolis to be human readable, and improve search results.
+The metadata of the files must be adapted in Empolis to be human readable, and improve search results.
+Additionally, visibility tags need to be set according to the configured access level.

-This project reads specified tags from the HTML sources, and updates the metadata of the corresponding file in Empolis via the API.
+This project extracts the relevant metadata from the files and updates it in Empolis via the API.
+Additionally, visibility tags can be set.

 ## Files

 - `index.js` --> main
-- `empolis_functions.js` --> functions that interface to Empolis
+- `empolis_admin.js` --> administrative functions that interface to Empolis
+- `empolis_ops.js` --> miscelaneous operations in Empolis
+- `empolis_search.js` --> search operations in Empolis
+- `index_creation.js` --> creation of index of all files in the data source
 - `helpers.js` --> helper functions
 - `logger.js` --> 'winston' logger configuration
-- `.env` --> environment variables such as username, password, clientID, and clientSecret
+- `.env` --> environment variables for secrets (.gitignore)
+- `config.yaml` --> app configuration file
+- `.prettierrc` --> prettier formatter configuration file
+- `eslint.config.js` --> eslint linter configuration file

-## Modules
+## Documentation

 Documented via jsdoc (see HTML in `./jsdoc`).